 In Microsoft Excel, there are not too many ways to filter cells that contain formulas.
-From the 2013 version of Excel, it has initiated a logical function: ISFORMULA, which is used to find the existence of the formula in a cell.
+The 2013 version of Excel, has initiated a logical function: ISFORMULA, which is used to find the existence of the formula in a cell.
 By incorporating this function with the other ones, there are a few techniques to filter cells containing formulas.
 You’ll learn about the methods and steps with appropriate illustrations in this article.

 1. Using FILTER and ISFORMULA Functions to Extract Cells Containing Formulas

 If you’re using Excel 2013 or any other latest version then you can combine FILTER and ISFORMULA functions together to filter cells containing formulas.
-In the picture below, Column D contains the outputs of some random numbers with percentages.
+In the picture below, Column D contains the outputs of some numbers with percentages.
 A few outputs in Column D have been obtained by using formulas that are displayed aside.

 But assuming, we are not aware of the presence of the formulas in Column D and so we have to find out which cells in that column contain the formulas.